nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Preparation for first release

- * Extend `ExploreGroup` to support an attribute of the "more" structure, an array of element names to use as representations of those elements.
-   This should be supportable just by adding a `representations` list to the `vizparam.data` record in `ExploreGroup`, a list of lists.
  * Extend `ExploreGroup` so that if the `representations` parameter is set to a function, then GAP will create an array of representations by applying that function to `Elements( group )`.
 This way, someone